Biography

 Algorithm, censorship, and platform governance

-Fandom nationalism, cyber-nationalism, and internet activism
+Fandom nationalism, patriotism, and internet activism

 ACG (Anime, Comics, Games) and TV studies